 - Use Native Plants

 Because plants thrive in their native climate, they require minimal maintenance.
-They need less water, fertilizer, and pesticides to grow.
-Climate-appropriate landscaping uses less than half the water of a traditional landscape.
+Native plants need less water, fertilizer, and pesticides to grow.
+Climate-appropriate landscaping like xeriscaping requires minimal water but can still be lush and aesthetically pleasing.

 - Go Grass-Free

 Who says houses need a bright green lawn?
-Think outside the box and create a grass-free landscaping design for your yard.
+If you don’t want to let your grass go gold, think outside the box and create a grass-free landscaping design for your yard.
 Use things like beauty bark, native plants, and polished stones to spruce things up and virtually eliminate outdoor water needs.